 However, I know you're busy!
-That's why I've created an easy-to-use sheet that can help you better track the accommodations you're providing for Tier 1 & Tier 2 students.
+That's why I've created an easy-to-use sheet to help you better track the accommodations you provide for Tier 1 & Tier 2 students.
+This can also be used to help you track any math interventions.
 You can grab this for free by entering your name and email below.

 Additionally, I'd also recommend creating a code to document these for your grade book.
 For example, ET might code extra time.
 This can help parents better understand what is going on in the classroom and it can be useful if you need to meet with the campus MTSS team.

-Whenever possible, it's best to include parents in conversations about accommodations as well.
-First and foremost, they can provide critical information about what has worked in the past and be a part of decisions being made for their child's math education.
-This can also help them better communicate with you about how homework is going or other things that may be impacting the child's needs.
+Whenever possible, it's also best to include parents in conversations about accommodations.
+First and foremost, they can provide critical information about what has worked in the past and be a part of decisions made for their child's math education.
+This can also help them better communicate with you about how homework is going or other things that may impact the child's needs.

-In conclusion, I hope these accommodations help you create a successful math classroom for all of your students.
-Remember, math is a process and accommodations can help ALL students be successful in your class.
-Finally, if you'd like my Student Support Document, enter your email below.
+In conclusion, I hope these accommodations help you create a successful math classroom for all your students.
+Remember, math is a process, and accommodations can help ALL students be successful in your class.
+Finally, enter your email below if you'd like my Student Support Document.

 Check out these Great Resources for Building Math Skills

 Finally, if you have questions about accommodations or want to share ideas, please leave a comment below!
 I'm always looking for new ways to support my students.